Listinlist/.github/profile/README.md

-# ListByList - Endless Knowledge Space
+# listbylist

-ListByList is an Endless Knowledge Space to Remember Everything and Discover Anything.
+listbylist is a list-making application designed to help you remember everything and discover anything.

 https://listbylist.com

 ## Overview

-A smart note-sharing application for collaborative knowledge exchange in an endless space environment.
+A smart list-making application for collaborative knowledge exchange in an endless space environment.